KylexMak/startup/README.md

 - Sends messages through the web socket server
 - Receives messages through the web socket server
 - Displays username and message content

+## React Deliverables
+- Created using WebPack and Babel as generated from using create-react-app
+- multiple react components
+- made react router
+- made react hooks